PacktPublishing/Sitecore-Cookbook-For-Developers/README.md

 The minimum requirements for this project would be Sitecore 8 or later, .NET Framework 4.5 or later, ASP.NET MVC 5.1 or later, MS SQL 2008 R2 or later, and IIS 7.5 or later.
 You can refer to Sitecore Compatibility Table at https://kb.sitecore.net/articles/087164 for more details.
 It is recommended that you use a plain Sitecore setup to implement the codes of this project in order to avoid unnecessary conflicts with existing implementations.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781784396527">https://packt.link/free-ebook/9781784396527 </a> </p>